apache/fury-site/docs/json/annotations.md

 `JsonType` asks the annotation processor to generate direct property and creator operations plus exact retention rules on the JVM and Android.
-It is not inherited, so annotate each eligible concrete model that needs a generated companion on those runtimes.
+It is not inherited, so annotate each eligible concrete model that needs a generated companion on those platforms.
 A directly annotated `JsonValue` Record also receives a companion for its value accessor and canonical constructor.
 Ordinary unannotated classes may still use reflection; on Android they need application-authored exact R8 rules.
 Android-desugared Records require processor-generated operations from either a